-The law on stingray use is quickly evolving.
-As courts and legislatures catch up to the technology, more cases and statutes will likely emerge.
+This area of law is evolving.
+As courts and legislatures try to catch up to the technology, more cases and statutes will likely emerge.
 If you have questions regarding your privacy rights, contact a lawyer who specializes in civil rights or criminal defense.